How To Get A Dietetic Internship

 When Do You Apply For Dietetic Internships?

 You will register for the DI match program through D&D Digital, where you will create, edit and verify your priorities and choices for your internships.
-This post does a great job of breaking down the computer system so you can understand it.
+This post about matching to internships does a great job of breaking down the computer system so you can understand it.

 The good thing about the DICAS is that there is no limit on the number of DI programs that students can apply to.